Who was H.M.S. Hood named after?

 It all depends on what timeframe, year or event you wish your model to portray.
 Whatever you do, we ask that you ignore the painting instructions that came with your model.
 We've yet to see any that are completely accurate.
 We highly recommend you follow the guidance our own article, Paint Schemes of H.M.S.
 Hood, 1920-1941 instead.
 Of course, its your model, so you can paint it whatever colour(s) you wish!
 If you want it to be correct however, we recommend you consult our article.

 1. The badge is based on elements from the arms for Lord Samuel Hood.
 It features a Cornish Chough proper holding a gold anchor bend sinister in its dexter foot, over an azure (blue) field.
 Beneath the bird and anchor is the figure "1859" (referencing the year in which the first ship named Hood was commissioned).
 The sealed pattern for the badge, shown below, was officially approved on 06 September 1919.
 The badge was used both with and without the "1859" figure (e.g., the brass gun tampions did not have the figure, but stationary frequently did).

 The Cornish Chough is an endangered member of the crow family.
-In heraldry it is most commonly associated with Cornwall (which is where 1st Lord Hood was from).
+In heraldry it is most commonly associated with strategy and watchfulness.
 The anchor symbolises both hope and naval service.